Updated 05 March 2019

-Once again the organisers of the Cotswold Festival of Steam are putting on a fantastic show to remember whether you're an enthusiast looking for, unusual opportunites to see locomotives off their home 'patch' or whether you're family looking for a day packed with interest.
+Once again the organisers of the Cotswold Festival of Steam are putting on a fantastic show to remember, whether you're an enthusiast looking for unusual opportunities to see locomotives off their home 'patch' or whether you're a family looking for a day packed with interest.

 GW heavyweight freight locomotive no. 2807 trots along the straight at Far Stanley on 27 December 2016 (Jack Boskett)